 Rachel Quinn has performed extensively at home

 Rachel has performed numerous concertos by Beethoven, Chopin, Turina, Liszt, Cesar Franck, Mozart, Finzi, Prokovief, Litollf, Rimsky Korsakov and Rachmaninoff with the National Symphony Orchestra of Ireland, the RTE Concert Orchestra, the Irish Chamber Orchestra and the Czech Republic’s West Bohemian Orchestra.
-She opened the International Chopin Festival in Marienbad in the Czech Republic with a Performance of Chopin’s Piano Concerto No. 1 in E-Minor.
+She opened the International Chopin Festival in Marienbad in the Czech Republic with a performance of Chopin’s Piano Concerto No. 1 in E-Minor.
 She has appeared at the Royal Festival Hall in London, Bantry House in Cork, the Galway and Wexford Arts Festivals, the Hugh Lane Gallery and numerous other Arts venues throughout Ireland.
 Performances abroad include recitals in Japan, Italy, the Netherlands, Norway, Austria and Great Britain.

 As a chamber musician she has collaborated in numerous duos, trios and quartets in chamber repertoire performing works by Bach, Beethoven, Brahms, Mendelssohn, Mozart, Poulenc, Shostakovich and Schubert amongst others.
-Rachel is a member of the Strands Performing Group comprising highly versatile and gifted Irish instrumentalists that perform throughout Ireland.
+Rachel has been a member of the Strands Performing Group comprising highly versatile and gifted Irish instrumentalists that perform throughout Ireland.
 Now she plays regularly as founding member of the Degani Trio with Alan Smale on violin and Annette Cleary on cello.
 They have recorded CDs of Dvorak, Beethoven, Chopin, Piazzolla and Brahms Piano Trios.

 Radio, TV & Film